oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 cert-manager is an X.509 certificate controller for Kubernetes and OpenShift.
 It automates the issuance of certificates from popular public and private Certificate Authorities, to secure Ingress with TLS.
 It ensures the certificates are valid and up-to-date, and attempts to renew certificates before expiration.

-With cert-manager, a certificate issuer is a resource type in the Kubernetes cluster, and Let's Encrypt is one of the supported sources of certificates than can be configured as the issuer.
+With cert-manager, a certificate issuer is a resource type in the Kubernetes cluster, and Let's Encrypt is one of the supported sources of certificates that can be configured as the issuer.
 The [ACME](https://www.rfc-editor.org/rfc/rfc8555) (Automated Certificate Management Environment) protocol is a framework for automating the issuance and domain validation procedure, which allows servers to obtain certificates without user interaction.
 Let's Encrypt is a Certificate Authority that supports ACME protocol, and through cert-manager, the cluster can request and install Let's Encrypt generated certificates.

 ### Certificate issuance flow